skyzh/mini-lsm/mini-lsm-book/src/week1-05-read-path.md

 src/lsm_storage.rs
 ```

 For get requests, it will be processed as lookups in the memtables, and then scans on the SSTs.
 You can create a merge iterator over all SSTs after probing all memtables.
 You can seek to the key that the user wants to lookup.
 There are two possibilities of the seek: the key is the same as what the user probes, and the key is not the same / does not exist.
 You should only return the value to the user when the key exists and is the same as probed.
 You should also reduce the critical region of the state lock as in the previous section.
+Also remember to handle deleted keys.

 ## Test Your Understanding